davidryan-mu/moodial-backend/README.md

 2. run app.py, this should launch a webserver at localhost:5000 `py app/app.py`

-3. Use broswer of choice to visit localhost:5000
+3. Use browser of choice to visit localhost:5000

 4. Swagger UI will show all available endpoints